 Representatives of Crowborough Community First Responders attended a garden party at

-Buckingham Palace last month, along with other recipients of the award, and the group formally received the award on behalf of Her Majesty the Queen, from Peter Field, the
+Buckingham Palace, along with other recipients of the award, and the group formally received the award on behalf of Her Majesty the Queen, from Peter Field, the

 Lord Lieutenant of East Sussex on 24 August 2019.